 Late-summer getaways, warm-weather vacations for the coming winter, and once-in-a-lifetime experiences that you need to book a year out: These are the destinations you should be booking trips to right now.
 Follow our advice and you’ll still have a range of accommodations to choose from, the best guides won’t already be taken, and our Trusted Travel Experts will have enough time to work their magic and optimize every aspect of your trip.
-(Note: If you prefer to know which destinations are ideal for traveling to in any given month, see our Where to Go When series.)

 London is ideal in August (see The August Travel Deal You’ve Been Waiting For) because the lack of business travelers drives down hotel rates, the weather is mild, and everything is open but the crowds are gone—so it’s easier to get great seats to the city’s renowned theater events, for example.
 The U.S. dollar was already strong against the pound before the vote to leave the European Union sent the British currency plunging even lower, and it’s even stronger now.